Ahava: West Bank location and mud extract

-There is a controversy about whether Ahava is in breach of international law, due to the location of the factory on the West Bank section of the Dead Sea shore.
-According to a 2012 report by Who Profits?, Ahava extracts mud from the occupied portion of the Dead Sea shore.
-Ahava is the only company that has an Israeli permit to extract mud for commercial purposes.
+There was a controversy about whether Ahava is in breach of international law, due to the location of the factory on the West Bank section of the Dead Sea shore.
+According to a 2012 report by Who Profits?, Ahava extracted mud from the occupied portion of the Dead Sea shore.
+Ahava was the only company that has an Israeli permit to extract mud for commercial purposes.

-Ahava's factory itself is located in the occupied West Bank, triggering global protests.
-Ahava is licensed to extract mud from the West Bank section of the Dead Sea coast.
-According to human rights organization B'Tselem, several Israeli commercial ventures in the West Bank, including Ahava, breach the Hague Convention on the Law and Customs of War on Land, which prohibits exploitation of resources in occupied territory.
+Ahava's factory itself was located in the occupied West Bank, triggering global protests.
+Ahava was licensed to extract mud from the West Bank section of the Dead Sea coast.
+According to human rights organization B'Tselem, several Israeli commercial ventures in the West Bank, including Ahava, breached the Hague Convention on the Law and Customs of War on Land, which prohibits exploitation of resources in occupied territory.

 Ahava's position

-Ahava's position is that the facility in Mitzpe Shalem is legal and that there is no recognized right of any people's other than Israel to the West Bank and that the mud is excavated from the Israeli part of the Dead Sea.
+Ahava's position was that the facility in Mitzpe Shalem was legal and that there did not exist a recognized right of any people's other than Israel to the West Bank, also reminding the mud as excavated from the Israeli part of the Dead Sea.
 Ahava's CEO has threatened legal action against boycotters.